Jenica-A/Travel_emissions_calculator/README.md

 # Travel_emissions_calculator

 Abstract:
-    Emissions from travel are a major source of ghg emissions in Burning Man's ghg profile.
+    Emissions from travel are a major source of greenhouse gas (ghg) emissions in Burning Man's ghg profile.
 To fix it, we must know it and track it.
-This project is a calculator for participants, staff an outside venders to use to track their emissoins.
+This project is a calculator for participants, staff and outside venders to use to track their emissoins.

 **Design:**
 This project will perform emissions calculations and report them in Streamlit.